SkyBlueRW/SkyBlueRW.github.io/_posts/2024-06-20-luck-factor-zoo.md

 ### And More <a name="more"></a>

+It's good that our arsenal is not empty regarding to such lucky factor problem.
+To me, the resample precedure that Harvey & Liu (2021) introduced is helpful at least from two perspects.
+For one side, it provides a viable way to account for multiple testing in a common context of incremental enhancment of a prediction model.
+Secondly, the empirical distribution of max statistic is at our disposal so that we can get some sense about the magnitude of performance that can rise in a given length of a sample.
+As a matter of fact, other than the max statistic, we can definitie store more sattistics from each

 The procedure helps control test multiplicity in data selection in a data-driven way.
 Additionally, the empirical distribution generated provides a reference for understanding how test multiplicity might look, which can inform future research.